· FODMAP Diet Guide · guides · 10 min read

 - Eat daily for best results

-Why kiwi works: Studies show eating 2 kiwis daily significantly improves bowel frequency and reduces straining.
+The research: Clinical trials show that eating 2 kiwis daily significantly improves bowel frequency and reduces straining in people with constipation.

 Strawberries: